Available with Spatial Analyst license.

 The input integer raster that identifies the zone values to be used for each input source location.
-For each source location pixel, the value defined by the Value Raster will be assigned to all pixels allocated to the source location for the computation.
+For each source location cell, the value defined by the Value Raster will be assigned to all cells allocated to the source location for the computation.
 The Value Raster will take precedence over any setting for the Source Field.

 If the cell size was explicitly set in Environments, that will be the default cell size.
 If it was not set, the output cell size will be the same as the Source Raster.